cs340-24/color_sort/cpp_ver/README.md

 #### Create a Set of Levels
 bin/create_level_set will create a set of levels for Color Sort.

-It takes the following command line arguments: bin/create_level_set <game_name> <output_type> <input_file>
+It takes the following command line arguments:<br>
+bin/create_level_set <game_name> <output_type> <input_file><br>

 It generates the number and type of levels requested in <input_file>.
-You can output all of the levels' data to one file (one level per line), or create an individual file for each level, or both.
+You can output all of the levels' data to one file (one level per line), or create an individual file for each level, or both. <br>
-game_name: The name you'd like to give this set of levels.
+game_name: The name you'd like to give this set of levels.<br>

-output_type:
+output_type: <br>
  * f: Put all level data in one file, one level per line.
 It will be put in the games directory with name game_name.txt
  * d: Create a file for each individual level.
 It will put the files in the level_files directory, in a subdirectory named game_name.
 The level files will be named C_L.txt, where C is the number of colors in the level, and L is the number of the file with that number of colors.
- * b: Create both one file with all level data, plus individual files for each level.
+ * b: Create both one file with all level data, plus individual files for each level.<br>

  input_file: Name of a file containing the instructions for the number of levels to create.

 #### Level Creation Instruction File
 This is the input_file provided to bin/gen_levels.
 This file should contain the number of colors for the levels, followed by a space, then the number of levels you'd like to create with that number of colors, followed by a space or newline.
-For example, if you want to create 5 levels with 2 colors and 10 levels with 3 colors,your input_file would need to be:
+For example, if you want to create 5 levels with 2 colors and 10 levels with 3 colors,your input_file would need to be: <br>
- 2 5
+ 2 5 <br>
  3 10